 - To decompress application resources on the staging server

 Steps 3 and 4 use SSH to run commands.
-Next we had to decide when to trigger the build and deploy process.
+Next, we had to decide when to trigger the build and deploy process.
 There is a Triggers section in project settings.
 We configured it to trigger a build every time a change is checked into VCS.
-This step solved the problem of having to run the build manually after each check in.
+This step solved the problem of having to run the build manually after each check-in.

-All that was left was to configure TeamCity server to run on startup.
+All that was left was to configure the TeamCity server to run on startup.
 The rest of the process was automatic and every build generated a log which made it easy to look for failures during the process.
 So we ended up creating two projects for both servers.
-But a better alternate is to create one project and two build configurations; one for each server.
+But a better alternative is to create one project and two build configurations; one for each server.